lu-w/criticality-metrics/docs/acceleration-scale/STN.rst

 Description
 -----------

-Analogously to the BTN, for two actors in a scene, the STN [Jansson2005]_ [Eidehall2011]_ is defined as the required lateral acceleration divided by the lateral acceleration that is at most available to the actors in that scene, i.e.
+Similar to the BTN, for two actors at time :math: `t`, the STN [Jansson2005]_ [Eidehall2011]_ is defined as the required lateral acceleration divided by the lateral acceleration that is at most available to
+:math: `A_1` in that direction in that scene, i.e.

 .. math::
 		\mathit{STN}(A_1,A_2,t) = \frac{{a}_{\mathit{lat,req}}(A_1,A_2,t)}{a_{1,\mathit{lat,min}}(t)}.